Sunswick Creek: 20th century

 By the end of 1916, the New York City government proposed to close up Sunswick Creek, mandating that households living nearby divert their sewage elsewhere.
 A 1920 Brooklyn Daily Eagle article stated that the former path of the creek had been mostly developed with industrial buildings.
 During excavations for a sewer line at Vernon Boulevard and Broadway in 1957, construction workers found remnants of the former grist mill on the creek's mouth.

 Legacy

-The creek now exists underground as part of a sewage tunnel, which was documented online by urban explorer Steven Duncan.
+The creek was relocated underground as part of a sewage tunnel, which was documented online by urban explorer Steven Duncan.
 According to one blogger, during heavy rains, the creek could be heard near the Sohmer and Company Piano Factory, across from Socrates Sculpture Park.
 In 2011 and 2012, the Socrates Sculpture Park and Noguchi Museum commissioned a work from artist Mary Miss, entitled Ravenswood/CaLL, which consisted of several signs and mirrors along the course of the creek.